library-data-platform/ldp/doc/Admin_Guide.md

 * _Consortial multitenancy_ is used for a consortium that would like to combine data shared by its members to support pan-consortial analytics.
-In this case, the members of the consortium share a single LDP instance.  _This feature is not yet supported by LDP but is planned for the near future._
+In this case, the members of the consortium share a single LDP instance.  _This feature is not yet fully implemented in LDP but is planned for the near future._

 These configurations can be combined if a hosting service has a consortium as one of its tenants.
 It would use general multitenancy